 How to become a Pharmacist.

+First off, let’s answer the question, “What degree do you need to be a pharmacist?”
 You may start by obtaining your online bachelor’s degree, preferably a Bachelor of Science (BS) degree with an accredited school offering at least two years of pre-pharmacy or related courses.
 Such classes may include anatomy, calculus, chemistry, biology, humanities, physics and sociology.
 However, some pharmacy schools just require that you take the necessary pre-requisite classes, not necessarily by obtaining a bachelor’s degree, in order to apply to their school.
 These classes provide a firm foundation for advanced pharmacy classes.

 Pharmacy College Admission Test (PCAT)